 Video is a really powerful way to showcase how to use a product, with live adding the opportunity for customers to ask questions as you go.
 Prime your customers for a sale by making the decision a no-brainer!

 The early bird gets the worm (the feedback, and the VIP deals)

-Live video offers an amazing, real-time way to get instant feedback on a product or service, and to offer exclusive deals for your early bird video fans.
+Once you know how to use live video, it offers an amazing, real-time way to get instant feedback on a product or service and to offer exclusive deals for your early bird video fans.

 Dynamic, real-time feedback

 Save hours validating an idea by running a live chat and pitching an idea to your audience.
 Show them an idea, walk them through how it would work, and gauge the response.
 You just got yourself a free, live focus group on tap (with added value).

 You could also use video to offer exclusive, time-limited deals and VIP previews for your customers.
 Consider running a live pre-sales party and offer an early bird, live access price using a code for your store.

 Happy clients mean more sales

 Happy customers mean more sales, and it’s never been easier to showcase your happy client stories.
 Ideas to try: